Informatica-EIC/REST-API-Samples/python/README.md

   * why? support for legacy python stops 1/1/2020, fstrings, unicode, async, many other 3rd party libraries like pandas, numpy, django are also not supporting legacy python
 * Note:  some scipts will work with legacy python (v2.7) but these are not maintained or heavily tested
   * any script with a suffix of 27 should work on legacy python systems
-  * if you can't easily install python 3.x (e.g 3.7) - you could use docker to run the code in a python3 container
+  * if you can't easily install python 3.x (e.g 3.7) - you could use docker to run the code in a python3 container, or send a request for us to create a compiled binary executable (e.g. using pyinstaller)
 * Python editors (ide/environments)
   * VS Code - good support for python - free an runs on all platforms  https://code.visualstudio.com/
   * pycharm - https://www.jetbrains.com/pycharm/